mike-seger/vaadin-petstore/README.md

 ### Run in Heroku
 A free account can be created at [Heroku](https://heroku.com/).
-Once registered, the WAR file above can directly be deployed by creating a new app with a unique name.
+Once registered, the JAR file from above can directly be deployed by creating a new app with a unique name.
-Provided [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) is installed, the following commands must be run in order to deploy the WAR file:
+Provided [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) is installed, the following commands must be run in order to deploy the JAR file:
 ```
 heroku login
 heroku plugins:install java